iotaledger/tips/text/0000-spa-http-api/0000-spa-http-api.md

 the specification files).
 Please note that the WebSocket route is also authenticated through the JWT but due to a rendering error on the AsyncAPI-editor's site, the header is not rendered correctly.

-The JWT must be carried in the bearer format: `Authorization: bearer <JWT>`.
+The JWT must be carried in the bearer format: `Authorization: Bearer <JWT>`.

 Since such SPA will only be used by the node operator, the session can simply be invalidated by deleting the JWT on the node operator's local machine.